We planned an Amish Country Trip full of enjoyment for couples and small groups.

 2. Take in the Amish Country Scenery

-The best choice for enjoying the pastoral scenery of the rural Lancaster countryside is (of course!) via Strasburg Scooters.
+The best choice for enjoying the pastoral scenery of the rural Lancaster countryside is (of course!) via Strasburg Scooter Tours.
 Our family-owned company of Lancaster tourism experts offers guided tours on easy-to-ride 50cc scooters.

 The Country Roads Excursion winds through backcountry roads, with stops for popular Pennsylvania Dutch treats, off-the-beaten-path shops, and unique surprise encounters.
 Date Night in Amish Country gives couples a two-seater scooter for an evening of exceptional views of the countryside, including some of the sites featured on the Covered Bridges Tour, plus Amish farms and schoolhouses.
 You can explore all of our options at our main location in Strasburg, PA.